stefanjb-it/Root-Navigator/README.md

 - [chai-http](https://www.npmjs.com/package/chai-http)

 The Hafas backend is running in Google Cloud via Cloud Run.
 Also CI/CD pipelines/actions are configured for the backend.
-These can be find in the .github/workflows folder in the Github repo under the hafas-oebb branch.
+These can be found in the .github/workflows folder in the Github repo under the hafas-oebb branch.

 **G-Unit Workflow:**